aterlo/afxdp-rs/README.md

 ## Sample Programs

-There are two sample programs in src/bin/:
+There are two sample programs in `examples/`:

-l2fwd-1link: Receives frames on a single link/queue, swaps the MAC and writes back to the same link/queue.
+* `l2fwd-1link`: Receives frames on a single link/queue, swaps the MAC and writes back to the same link/queue.
 This is roughly like the kernel xdpsock_user.c sample program in l2fwd mode.

-l2fwd-2link: Receives frames from two link/queue pairs (separate devices) and forwards the frames to the opposite link.
+* `l2fwd-2link`: Receives frames from two link/queue pairs (separate devices) and forwards the frames to the opposite link.

+You can run with `cargo run --release --example <example_name> -- [example options]` to see a list of options run `cargo run --release --example <example_name> -- --help`

 ## Performance